 Report all campus crimes and emergencies to respective residence hall deans, Campus Security and/or the Vice President for Student Services.
-Using a campus phone dial "0" or "6240" for campus security, "911" for police, medical or fire assistance.
+Call 817-202-6415 or 817-202-6345 for campus security, "911" for police, medical or fire assistance.
 If warranted, local authorities will be notified immediately.
 Residence hall deans and/or the Vice President for Student Services will assist sexual assault victims in obtaining counseling services.
 Fees may be applicable for services rendered.
 Assistance in changes dealing with academic and living situations may also be made available through the university.